My Projects

 • Red Dwarf

 The order is random, just as I recalled the shows.
-What I can say now is, that I will probably give V second chance when I'm finished with Babylon 5, followed by Caprica and SGU S02.
+What I can say now is, that I will probably give V a second chance when I’m finished with Babylon 5, followed by Caprica and SGU S02.

 I hope I didn’t forget any series.
 I will try to return to this as soon as something changes.
 For now, I think it’s quite enough :)